 Figure 14.8 shows the empirical distribution of the achieved mean–variance objective, as well as the Sharpe ratio, calculated over 1,000 Monte Carlo noisy observations.
 We can observe that resampled portfolios are more stable and do not suffer from extreme bad realizations (unlike the naive portfolio).
 However, the naive portfolio can be superior for some realizations.

 Figure 14.9 shows the cumulative return and drawdown of the naive and resampled mean–variance portfolios for an illustrative backtest.
 We can observe how the resampled portfolios seem to be less noisy.
-However, this is just a single backtest and more exhaustive multiple backtest are necessary.
+However, this is just a single backtest and more exhaustive multiple backtests are necessary.

-Backtest of naive versus resampled mean--variance portfolios.
+Backtest of naive vs. resampled mean--variance portfolios.

 References